sshamid/CourseProject/CodeBook.md

 * give descriptive activity names to name the activities
 * compute the feature averages grouped by subject and activity

 The run_analysis.R script is inline commented carefully to indicate which parts of the code are responsible for which transformations.
-The final data set lists averages grouped by subject and activity across the data set.
+The final data set (with dimensions 180 X 81) lists averages grouped by subject and activity across the data set.

 Reference: